 The Russia Investigations: More Pleas, More Charges — Any More Preparation?

-This week in the Russia investigations: More newcomers join Mueller's roll of honor; the feds meet with state officials on election security; and D.C. starts thinking about possibly considering some potential planning to defend the 2018 midterms.
+This week in the Russia investigations: More newcomers join Mueller's roll of honor; the feds meet with state officials on election security; and Washington starts thinking about considering some potential planning to defend the 2018 midterms.

 Guilty